 READY TO GET INVOLVED?

 Resources exist in Knox County to help both children and adults get the physical assistance they need, but many times the recipients don’t know how to find the resources, or they don’t understand the importance of the device (such as Ronaldo’s hearing aid) when they get it.
 Because of our existing connections, KIN volunteers may translate instructions for a family, or they may counsel a family to help them become comfortable with something new.
 When you partner with KIN, you use your existing skills and knowledge to replace desperation with dignity among the newest members of our community.
-Start the volunteer application process today!
+Learn more about volunteering with KIN today!